-Counterfeit drugs are dangerous.
-Counterfeit drugs may include products without active ingredients, with incorrect quantities of active ingredients, wrong ingredients, correct quantities of active ingredients but with fake packaging or high levels of impurities and contaminants.
-They may also be illegal copies of an original product.
+There is no argument that counterfeit medicines are a threat to patient safety.
+Counterfeit drugs may include products without active ingredients, with incorrect quantities of active ingredients, wrong ingredients, correct quantities of active ingredients but with fake packaging, or high levels of impurities and contaminants.1 They may also be illegal copies of an original product.
+1

 No single entity can completely wipe out counterfeiting.
 That is why Lilly is partnering with global government regulatory and law enforcement agencies, other pharmaceutical companies and other parties who want to ensure that patients receive only genuine medicines that are made, distributed and sold by reputable manufacturers and pharmacies that care as much as we do about patient safety.